Computational biology & molecular dynamics modeling

 Presentation of the thematic area

-This research in cell biology or oncology is interdisciplinary at the interface of mathematics, computer science, physics and biology.
+This research in computational biology or linked to problems in oncology and blood diseases is interdisciplinary at the interface of mathematics, computer science, physics and biology.
 They focus on the characterization of bio-molecules that are valid and novel therapeutic targets.
 Researchers study, at the atomistic level, the structural and dynamic properties of biomolecules, represented in the form of 3D numerical models, and search for relationships between their properties and biological function and/or dysfunction leading to serious pathologies.

 Research areas developed